casgomp/push_swap/README.md

 Key things learned from this project:

-- Sorting algorithms
+- Sorting algorithms.
+- Improved understanding of reusability and scalability in programming.
-- Improved understanding of linked lists
+- Improved understanding of linked lists.
-- Organizing a somewhat complex project
+- Organizing a somewhat complex project.

 The first challenge for this project was deciding which sorting algorithm to use.
 I read a few online articles, including [this one](https://www.geeksforgeeks.org/dsa/sorting-algorithms/), which classifies algorithms into comparison-based and non comparison-based types.